coodyme/notes/react/controlled-vs-uncontrolled-components.md

 > It is optional for the uncontrolled component to have a state, but it must use `ref`.

 > Uncontrolled components are helpful when we need to integrate react with other libraries which do not follow react design patterns.
+(React Hook Form)